Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 ### If you did a Manual Install

-Follow these instructions if you manually installed your deployment and are using Clearwater's [automatic clustering and configuration sharing](Automatic_Clustering_Config_Sharing.md) functionality.

 If you're scaling up your deployment, follow the following process:

 1. Spin up new nodes, following the [standard install process](Manual_Install.md), but with the following modifications: